-- 1. An employee who is employed for an indefinite period of time for a number of hours equalling half the standard full-time employment or more is entitled to claim once, during a period of two years, a contribution towards furnishing expenses amounting to 12% of his annual salary, to a maximum of €5,446, and a relocation allowance amounting to €1,589 for all other direct and indirect costs incurred by moving house, if and in so far as the employee, on commencement of the employment, lives at a travelling distance by public transport of more than one hour away from his place of work and he moves house to the town or city where his place of work is.
+- 1. An employee who is employed for an indefinite period of time for a number of hours equalling half the standard full-time employment or more is entitled to claim once, during a period of two years, a contribution towards furnishing expenses amounting to 12% of his annual salary, to a maximum of € 7.750, if and in so far as the employee, on commencement of the employment, lives at a travelling distance of more than 25 kilometres from his place of work and he moves house so that the distance decreases by a least 60%.
 The allowances concern expenses that have actually been made; the employee will therefore have to submit receipts. - 2.
 In the event that the employee performs his duties at more than one place of work of the university of applied sciences, the term 'place of work' referred to in paragraph 1 is understood to mean the place of work in the town or city where the employee lives or moves to the first time after commencing the employment.
-He may then only, unless this should be unreasonable, claim a relocation allowance if a major change takes place in the division of the duties he performs at different places of work and he moves to the town or city where the place of work is where he performs most of his duties,

-- 3. If the employee is employed for a definite period of time or for a number of hours less than half the standard full-time employment, the employer and the employee may agree that paragraph 1 will be applicable by analogy, provided always that the period of time during which the employee is entitled to a relocation allowance will not exceed a total period of two years following the day the entitlement to that allowance arose. - 4.
-The employer and the employee may agree that the employer moves house to a location outside the town or city where the place of work is. - 5.
+He may then only, unless this should be unreasonable, claim a relocation allowance if a major change takes place in the division of the duties he performs at different places of work and he moves to the town or city where the place of work is where he performs most of his duties, - 3.
+If the employee is employed for a definite period of time or for a number of hours less than half the standard full-time employment, the employer and the employee may agree that paragraph 1 will be applicable by analogy, provided always that the period of time during which the employee is entitled to a relocation allowance will not exceed a total period of two years following the day the entitlement to that allowance arose. - 4.
 The employee may be obliged by the employer to refund a pro rata part of the allowance if the employee gives notice of termination within two years following his moving house.